Wedjat98/Wedjat98/README.md

 # Thank you for coming to watch my github page!

+Trying to be an Embedded Hardware,Frontend,Backend,AI and IoT Fullstack Engineer⭐!!!

 ## My Main Projects (Present/Past)

 **Login-Register application** -A Login-Register application by **[Java MVC Version](https://github.com/Wedjat98/Login-Register-JavaVersion) and [Vue NodeJs Version](https://github.com/Wedjat98/Login-RegisterAPP).**